kovasb/gamma/README.md

 ## Constructing GLSL

-Gamma makes it easy to construct G

 Gamma represents the GLSL AST as Clojure maps.

-The value of Gamma is that you can use Clojure's abstractions and datastructures to do this, in a straightfowr

 The functions in gamma.api are convenience functions for constructing the maps:

 ```clojure
 (require '[gamma.api :as g])